-There are many different therapies to take into account when thinking about mental health, but sometimes it can be hard to make them appealing.
-But to get around that, there are many hobbies that have the same effects that therapy does.
-One of those hobbies is art.
+There are many different types of therapies that can be beneficial to seniors, but sometimes the hard part is making the treatment process appealing.
+To get around this obstacle, there are many hobbies that can have some of the same effects as certain therapies.
+One of those beneficial hobbies is art.

 Dementia is most commonly thought of as a memory loss problem, but patients experience more symptoms than just that.
 They can become easily agitated, aggressive, riddled with anxiety, depression, and to top it all off insomnia will keep them exhausted.
 Many of the symptoms of dementia work against each other, making the illness even more overwhelming.

-They have yet to find a cure for dementia, and often times drug treatments are unsuccessful.
-This is why many seniors who suffer from this disease are encouraged to try different types of therapy, one of the most efficient ones being art therapy.
+They have yet to find a cure for dementia, and often drug treatments are unsuccessful.
+This is why many seniors who suffer from this illness are encouraged to try different types of therapy; one of the most efficient ones being art therapy.

 Art can also improve social behavior and self-esteem in older adults with dementia.
 This can reduce the psychiatric symptoms that deplete the patients quality of life such as depression and aggression.
 Studies also show that art helps enhance cognitive abilities and memory, even for seniors with severe brain disorders.